ShaYmez/hblink3-docker-install/README.md

 * ppc64
 * lots more!

-This installer builds the entire server!
+This installer builds the entire HBlink server!
 It includes all of the dependencies needed to run HBlink3 within docker via docker-compose.
-The install also includes
-HBMonv2 which is a dashboard designed for HBlink3 by SP2ONG!
-This runs side by side, but at this time runs on the host machine.
+The install also includes HBMonv2, which is a dashboard designed for HBlink3 by SP2ONG!
+This runs side by side, but at this time runs on the host machine using Systemd.
 HBMonv2 is controlled by a system unit file which runs the python code on the host.

 This installer includes all the usual libs and packages including docker, apache2, php and python3.
 It is recommended that you install this on a 'clean machine'.
-The script is destructive and is not designed to be used on an exisiting machine!
+The script is destructive and is not designed to be used on an exisiting machine that has other software on it!
 YOU HAVE BEEN WARNED!

 ### Prerequisite
-System must be dabian 10 or 11.
-It is advisable to run HBlink on the latest debian platform.
-This script has been tested on most architectures but the system requires, at a minimum, 1 core, 512mbmb of ram, the required spec to run docker and additional procceses!
+The host system must be running dabian 10 or 11.
+Although this software may run on the latest debian platform, this installer has only been tested on debian 10 and 11.
+The installer may fail due to pip/python changes in debian 12.
+This script has been tested on most architectures but the system requires, at a minimum; 1 core, 512mbmb of ram, the required spec to run docker and additional procceses!
 The system must be up-to-date and have Git installed.
 You can install Git from the CLI.

 Note* If you get Locale error(s) (LC_CTYPE=UTF-8, which is wrong) can happen when you login over ssh from a Mac to a linux box, and your terminal automatically sets environment variables.
 There's a checkbox for that.
 Uncheck it, and you're good to go.